-A Code of Conduct reinforces the Town of Collingwood's Accountability and Transparency Policy and other relevant legislation within which all Members of Council, Local Boards and Advisory Committees must operate.
+The Code of Conduct (By-Law No. 2015-082) reinforces the Town of Collingwood's Accountability and Transparency Policy and other relevant legislation within which all Members of Council, Local Boards and Advisory Committees must operate.
 The Code of Conduct serves to enhance public trust and improve the quality of public administration and governance by encouraging high standards of conduct on the part of all government officials, ensuring that those Members share a common standard of integrity through adherence to its principles.

 The Code of Conduct is intended to supplement and be compatible with the laws governing the conduct of Members.
 The key principles include:

 - Members to whom this Code of Conduct applies shall serve in a conscientious and diligent manner;

 - Members shall be committed to performing their functions with integrity without using the influence of their office;